-During fall and spring semesters, class meets on six Mondays from 4:30-6:10 PM, via Zoom.
-During the summer session, class entails a full-day orientation class, one weekday lunchtime meeting, and an online component, rather than weekly class meetings.
+During Fall and Spring semesters, class meets on six Mondays from 4:30-6:10 PM via Zoom.
+During the Summer session, class entails a full-day orientation class, and an online component, rather than weekly class meetings.
 Minimum G.P.A. requirements are 2.5 for state court and 2.75 for federal court.
 Students may earn 2-8 credits.